Party switching: Philippines

 Several more examples can be seen in lower positions.

 Russia

 In the Russian Federation, party switching is considered illegal in the State Duma and is highly frowned upon.
 After major party switches during the Boris Yeltsin Presidency, party switching was declared illegal in the State Duma, and can result in a forced resignation of the State Duma representative by the chairman of their ex-political party.
-However, members of the State Duma considered an Independent politician may be permitted to join and switch to a party at any time.
+However, members of the State Duma considered an independent politician may be permitted to join and switch to a party at any time.
 They may not switch after that.
 After a forced resignation, the State Duma representative can run again in future elections, as their new party's whip.
 The chairman of the political party can choose to replace the party switcher with whomever they choose.
-Party merging, however, is not illegal and can be seen when a big amount of political parties merged into United Russia, the current ruling party of Russia.
+Party merging, however, is not illegal and can be seen when a big number of political parties merged into United Russia, the ruling party of Russia.